-DEAR TIM: I've a chance to take a $250 course on electric wiring.
-This home electrical wiring course covers how to change outlets, switches, light fixtures, rewiring circuits, etc. I'm terrified of electric and use a stick to trip my circuit breakers.
+DEAR TIM: I've a chance to take a $250 course on electric wiring residential.
+This home electrical wiring course covers how to change outlets, switches, light fixtures, rewiring circuits, etc. I'm terrified of electricity and use a stick to trip my circuit breakers.
 Do you think this course will help me deal with my fear of electricity so I can be comfortable doing my own repairs thus saving me precious money?
 I already have curly hair, so there's no need for the low-budget perm.
 Should I sign up for the course and why?
 Elaine J., Baldwinville, MA

 DEAR ELAINE: Get out your pen and checkbook.
 Fill out the registration form for this electrical wiring residential course.
-When you discover how to wire electric fixtures, outlets and switches the safe way, you'll be beaming with confidence.
+When you discover how to wire electric fixtures, outlets, and switches the safe way, you'll be beaming with confidence.

 Basic electrical wiring is something you can learn very quickly if you have the desire.
 It sounds to me that you have this yearning for knowledge.
-Your fear of electrical wiring is based in ignorance of how it works.
+Your fear of electrical wiring is based on ignorance of how it works.
 Think of how a vast majority of professionals work with it every day without getting hurt.
 This is possible for the respect they give to electricity.
 You'll gain that respect, but you'll also be wiring things at your home within a month after starting the course.

 I understand your fear of electric wire.
 Many years ago when I was a wee remodeling contractor, I thought I knew it all about electrical wire.
 I was adding an additional light fixture to an existing one.
 I had been taught that the white wire in a circuit was the neutral and thus not dangerous.
 Was that ever bad advice.